-Focusing on the Good: Memories of my Grandmother on Her 104th Birthday
+Focusing on the Good: Memories of My Grandmother on Her 104th Birthday ~ P.S.
+I LOVE YOU

 Cinnamon sugar toast.
 Steaming cups of tea.
 Homework read aloud.
 Long walks to the library.
 Bus trips to the grocery store.
 Train rides downtown to buy a toy from Woolworth’s.
 Lunch at McDonald’s.
 First-run TV: The Cosby Show, Family Ties.
 Her laugh — loud, exuberant, almost barking — filling the entirety of her tiny living room.